Wmbat/libreglisse/README.md

 ![Linux](https://github.com/Wmbat/monads/workflows/Linux/badge.svg)

-Monads is a library to emulate the behaviour of `either` and `maybe` monads.
-This library was strongly inspired by the [neither](https://github.com/LoopPerfect/neither) library.
+Monads is a library to emulate the behaviour of `either` and `maybe` monads in C++20.
+This library was strongly inspired by the
+[neither](https://github.com/LoopPerfect/neither) library.

 ## Table of Content